MicrosoftDocs/winapps-winrt-api/microsoft.ui.input.dragdrop/microsoft_ui_input_dragdrop.md

 ## -remarks

-Drag and drop is an intuitive way for users to transfer and exchange data (such as text, images, ) within an application or between applications.
+Drag and drop is an intuitive way for users to transfer and exchange data (such as text, images, URLs, files, bytes, and strings) within an application or between applications.

 ## -see-also